fcamuz/bussines-analysis-with-statistical-testing/README.md

 Python libraries used for this project: sqlalchemy, statmodels, itertools, pandas, numpy, stats from scipy, matplotlib, seaborn

-## Project Summary & Code Highlishts
+## Project Summary & Code Highlights

 I only query the data parts that I will use as a good practice of reducing the load for the processor.
 Since SQL is a lot faster than Pyhton in data processing, I also did filtering and extracting data in SQL query as much as I can.